mwboiss/retention-project/README.md

 # Innis-Retention-Project

-This repo is a compilation of work done to explore Data from a Large College in the Western United States to identify drivers over retention.
+This repo is a compilation of work done to explore data from a large college in the western United States to identify drivers of retention and develop efficient classification models for predicting year over year retention.

 ## About the Project